EfrainAD/100_Days_of_Python/README.md

 > Attempt 1: I didn't think the assiment would care about rounding, so I didn't.
 After I realized it did when they were showing the video just before shwoing me how to do it, I change my code to do that.
 > Attempt 2: I thought it would care at this point about print 5.5 as 5.50, so my code did that.
 Looks like I want in the other direction in what I thought it wanted.

+Day 3: If statment based game.
+Copyed the text from domo.
+Saw lecture, it instructed to lowercase the user input, so I changed that.
+I did learn I can split my input str in do multiple lines to make it more readable.